forcedotcom/cli/releasenotes/sf/README.md

     * `sf logout functions`
     * `sf run function`

-* NEW: Stream log output for a compute environment with the new `sf env log` command.
+* NEW: Stream log output for a compute environment with the new beta `sf env log` command.
 For example:

     `sf env log --target-compute environment-alias`